She walked up to us with a serious battle-worn look on her face.

 Her eyes were what I focused on.
 They were no longer the light gray eyes I knew them to be, the eyes that had mesmerized me many times before.
 No, these were different eyes; they reflected the fearful power of the Eyes of Blue from most ruthless planet in the galaxy.

-She avoided my eyes but I was drawn to hers, her now light blue eyes.
+She avoided my gaze, but I was drawn to hers, her now light blue eyes shimmering in the sunlight.

 Rei was just as stunned as we watched her walk right past us.
-She gave off a cold chill that froze me still.
+She gave off a cold chill that froze the very breath in my lungs.

 Was this her true power?